edxu96/RexNet/docs/PhD/README.md

 ![](../../images/4-10.png)

-Besides comparison with relevant literature above, there are following major difference that must be listed:
+Besides comparison with relevant literature above, there are following major difference that must be emphasized:

 - Compared to the literature on market microstructure, it is hard to obtain analytical solutions directly in this project, because the welfare of participants is considered. []
 - Regarding demand, the standard approach is to assume that it is either satisfied (leading to sales) or lost forever, and there is only one products in the market. [shen2007customer](#reference) Instead, a continuous manner is adopted in this project, and RHPOs are used to handle inter-temporal decision making processes.